Project Art Works

-The ballet company will use a loan to re-imagine its iconic production of The Nutcracker for alternative venues
+The ballet company used a loan to re-imagine its iconic production of The Nutcracker for alternative venues.

 Social investment can have many uses and it pays to think outside of the box about how it can help arts organisations innovate.
-The Arts Impact Fund’s £215,000 investment in Birmingham Royal Ballet, for instance, will allow it to develop new audiences by enabling it to create a new arena presentation of its highly acclaimed production of The Nutcracker to be premiered at the Royal Albert Hall in December 2017.
+The Arts Impact Fund’s £215,000 investment in Birmingham Royal Ballet, for instance, allowed it to develop new audiences by enabling it to create a new arena presentation of its highly acclaimed production of The Nutcracker, which premiered at the Royal Albert Hall in December 2017.

 Birmingham Royal Ballet is an internationally renowned ballet company that tours extensively in the United Kingdom and internationally.
 It is also the only large-scale ballet company based outside of London giving over 90% of its performances outside of the capital city.
 It is creatively led with a commitment to developing ballet as an art form, growing and broadening the ballet audience and using dance, music and other art forms as a method of achieving positive social change in individuals and communities.
 These include dance classes, workshops at schools and colleges, audience open days and pre-performance talks.
 Birmingham Royal Ballet also produces a dedicated programme of children’s performances encouraging young audiences to engage with ballet for the first time, known as First Steps.